Workforce Development and Community Education

 Most WDCE programs are self-supporting and solely funded through WDCE enrollments.

 Fees may vary depending on the type of projects WDCE offers.

 Self-supporting, noncredit courses do not lead to a degree or certificate.
 A WDCE course may be considered nontraditional and must be approved by the Vice President of Academic Affairs in order to be applied to an Associate of General Studies degree.

-Grades are not awarded for most WDCE noncredit classes, except for massage therapy training and personal trainer programs.
+Grades are not awarded for most WDCE noncredit classes.

 WDCE self-supporting courses are exempt from the Nevada System of Higher Education’s regulations regarding residency tuition.
 Individuals may enroll in these courses without having their enrollments counted toward matriculation or without having those credits calculated for out-of-state tuition.
 For complete details, see Regulations for Determining Residency and Tuition Charges.